mr-cal/gitu-snap/README.md

 * This snap runs in a confined environment, so it cannot open arbitrary text editors.
 * Signed commits are not supported.
 See [cannot sign commits](https://github.com/mr-cal/gitu-snap/pull/1)) for more information.

+## SSH access

+To push, pull, and fetch from remotes via ssh such as `git@github.com:mr-cal/gitu-snap`, you need to provide the snap with read access to your ssh keys:

+    snap connections gitu
+    snap connect gitu:ssh-keys

 ## Contributing